-Get ready for top-notch family fun as four Michigan communities heat up the seasons minor league baseball craze.
-So, grab the kids and load up on those peanuts, caramel corn and hot dog sits game time!
+Gear up for opening day with all its gala fanfare as the Detroit Tigers pitch another season of America’s favorite pastime.
+Or, get ready for more top-notch family fun as four Michigan communities heat up the season's minor league baseball craze.
+Grab the kids and load up on those peanuts, caramel corn and hot dogs--its game time!

 The Traverse City Beach Bums is the city's first professional baseball team since 1914.
 The "Beach Bums" name refers to the visitors who come to Michigan's most popular resort town, to spend time on the beach and the team's colors of navy blue and gold represent the region's bays and bright summer sunshine.
 Home games are played at Wuerfel Park, which averages well over 200,000 fans per season for this minor league teams home games.

 The city of Grand Rapids boasts the West Michigan Whitecaps--a Detroit Tigers Single-A affiliate.
 Since the team was established in 1994 and since its first season, the Whitecaps have broken minor league attendance records, captured five Midwest League titles and played host to millions of families looking for good-old fashion family summer fun.
 Home games are played at Fifth Third Ballpark, with a seating capacity of 9,500.

 The Great Lakes Loons--Michigan's newest team--plays its home games at their 5,500-seat Midland ballpark, Dow Diamond.
 Mascot Lou E. Loon, with the shorebird's distinctive red eyes and handsome stripes, pumps up the fans during 70-game home schedule.